 - An IP address is a 32-bit binary number that is divided into four sections by periods

 - Each individual set of numbers in an IP address is called an octet

 - There are four octets in an IP address and each octet is 8 bits

 - An octet can range from 0 to 255 in value.
 (255 is the largest number that you can represent with 8 bits)

-Internal vs External IP Addresses
+Internal vs External IP Address

-Static vs Dynamic IP Addresses
+Static vs Dynamic IP Address

-Please note that for almost all purposes regarding port forwarding you will only need to set up a static Internal IP address.
+Please note that for almost all purposes regarding port forwarding you will only need to set up a static internal IP address.